gemma-butcher/ms4/README.md

 - Shoppers that don't know what they want, but want to explore and browse.

 User goals are:
-- Find the piece of equiptment they were looking for or find something that meets their search requirements.
+- Find the piece of equipment they were looking for or find something that meets their search requirements.
 - Explore detailed product specifications.
-- See what's new and exciting every month.
+- See what's new and exciting when new products are released.
 - Navigate the store and sections easily through different kinds of camera related products.
 - Make a secure purchase.